-$^{156}$ Id. ¶ 53.
-In Achema, the CJEU found that an intra-EU investment tribunal, by its very design characteristics, does not qualify as a "court or tribunal" within the meaning of Article 267(2) of the TFEU, entitled to refer questions for a preliminary ruling to the CJEU.
+$^{139}$ Id. ¶ 53.
+In Achmea, the CJEU found that an intra-EU investment tribunal, by its very design characteristics, does not qualify as a "court or tribunal" within the meaning of Article 267(2) of the TFEU, entitled to refer questions for a preliminary ruling to the CJEU.

 In an intra-EU context, it is ultimately for the CJEU to decide whether and to what extent EU law is applicable, to what extent it may conflict with international commitments of the EU Member States inter se and what the consequences of such a conflict are.
 As the EU Treaties comprehensively regulate the relations between the EU Member States, there is always the possibility that EU law may be affected.
 It is estimated that a large part of national legislation in EU Member States is based on EU law.
 However, this percentage can vary from one area of law to another.
 For example, in areas such as environmental law, consumer protection, competition law and agriculture, the influence of EU law can be even higher, often exceeding 70-80%.
 In other words, by finding - correctly or incorrectly - that EU law is not implicated, the Tribunal is already ruling on a question that is not for the Tribunal but within the competence of the CJEU to decide definitively.
-However, since the CJEC will never have the they are required to do so and cannot refer questions of EU law to the CJEU under Article 267 of the TFEU.
-The CJEU's findings in Achmea on these key factors had nothing to do with the bilateral nature of the Dutch-Slovak BIT as Komstroy concluded that Article 26 of the ECT must be interpreted as not being applicable to disputes between a Member State and an investor of another Member State concerning an investment made by the latter in the first Member State.
+However, since the CJEU will never have the opportunity to rule on this in the context of intra-EU arbitration (due to the lack of access to the preliminary ruling procedure), the conflict (and the breach of Articles 267 and 344 TFEU) has materialised at the moment the tribunal accepts jurisdiction.
+Ignoring or disregarding the EU Treaties in the drafting of the award will simply not make the conflict between two bodies of international law go away.